 Bitcoins are inherently scarce, given they are designed to have a finite supply of 21 million associated with "halving" mechanism.
 The number of blocks that can be solved in a year is designed to be fixed, and the number of Bitcoins awarded for solving a block in the blockchain halves approximately every four years until the estimated complete depletion of Bitcoin available for mining by around 2140.
 When the Bitcoin network was first launched, the reward for validating a new block was 50 Bitcoins.
-In November 2012, the reward for validating a new block was reduced to 12.5 Bitcoins, and in May 2020, the reward was further reduced to 6.25 Bitcoins.
+In November 2012, the reward for validating a new block was reduced to 25 Bitcoins.
+In July 2016, the reward for validating a new block was reduced to 12.5 Bitcoins, and in May 2020, the reward was further reduced to 6.25 Bitcoins.
 The next halving for Bitcoin is expected in 2024 at block 840,000, when the reward will reduce to 3.125 Bitcoins.
 While the remaining Bitcoins are not designed to be entirely depleted in the near future, a decrease in the reward for solving a block or an increase in the transaction fees may result in a decrease in incentives for miners to continue their mining activities and the loss of Bitcoin's dominant position among the cryptocurrencies, thereby reducing the demand for Bitcoin mining related services of us.
-As of the date of this annual report, the largest portion of our revenue was generated from our proprietary mining business and hash rate sales through Cloud Hash Rate, which are associated with Bitcoin mining.
+As of the date of this Report, the largest portion of our revenue was generated from our proprietary mining business and hash rate sales through Cloud Hash Rate, which are associated with Bitcoin mining.
 We may not be able to quickly adapt to new businesses or expand to other cryptocurrencies when all the Bitcoins have been discovered or Bitcoin is replaced by other cryptocurrencies as the mainstream cryptocurrency, which will result in a significant negative impact on our business and results of operations.